jenniferbacon01/CV/README.md

 **Travel**

 I am passionate about travel and outdoor adventures.
 I spent an amazing 6 months exploring South America, China and South-East Asia after graduating.
 I trekked through stunning landscapes, tried weird and wonderful cuisines and got to experience and learn from cultures so different to my own.
-I feel very lucky to have had the opportunity to explore these amazing corners of the earth, but this year I want to spend some time seeing the beautiful places in the UK.